PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-09 01:42:38
+Last updated: 2024-04-09 01:43:11
-Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher